Marginalisation and Co-created Education

 Marginalisation and Co-created Education (MaCE) is a project where researchers and students work together to explore and learn more about research, young people and education.
 The project was created in 2017 as a response to youth unemployment rates within the EU area, and concerns regarding young people who are «Not in Education, Employment or Training» (NEET).

-MaCE is a collaboration between three Universities University of Cumbria (UK), VIA University College (DK) and the University College of Southeast Norway (NO).
-The learning process that´s been developed across nations has been eye opening, and has helped both students and faculty in the ability to see their own culture and understanding of Early School Leaving in a different light.
+MaCE is a collaboration between University of Cumbria (UK), VIA University College (DK) and the University of South-Eastern Norway (NO).
+The learning process developed across nations influenced students and faculty’s understanding of school and HEI culture and Early School Leaving.

-- To gain knowledge about ESL/NEET students based on their own description
+- gain knowledge about ESL/NEET students based on their own description

-- To disseminate the findings to public institutions and youth institutions to better equip them to meet the needs of these user groups.
+- disseminate the findings to public institutions and youth institutions to better equip them to meet the needs of these groups.

-- To train higher education students for research through being co-researchers on Bachelor and Master programmes.
+- train higher education students for research through being co-researchers on Bachelor and Master programmes.

-- To support innovation and creativity through partnerships and inter- and transdisciplinary approaches, and strengthening the role of higher education regionally.
+- support innovation and creativity through partnerships and inter- and transdisciplinary approaches and strengthening the role of higher education regionally.